pu2clr/SI4735/examples/SI47XX_10_RDS/README.md

 ## RDS Overview

+This library implements some RDS features of the SI4735.
+All function to deal with RDS are documented [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group16.html).
+Below you have some videos showing the RDS functionalities implemented by the PU2CLR Si4735 Arduino Library.

+{% include videoRDS2.html %}

+{% include videoRDS1.html %}

 The RDS is communication protocol used to send small messages to regular FM radio receivers.
 It is capable to send to your receiver messages about the program type, traffic information, local time, alternative frequencies and text.

 RDS runs at 1187.5 bps.
 It is based on 26-bit information where 16 bits are the information data and 10 bits are used to error detection.
 Each four data blocks has 104 bits that are sent continuously.